Wallace Hartley: Sinking of the Titanic

 After the Titanic hit an iceberg on the night of 14 April 1912 and began to sink, Hartley and his fellow band members started playing music to help keep the passengers calm as the crew loaded the lifeboats.
 Many of the survivors said Hartley and the band continued to play until the very end.
 None of the band members survived the sinking, and the story of them playing to the end became popular.
 A newspaper at the time reported "the part played by the orchestra on board the Titanic in her last dreadful moments will rank among the noblest in the annals of heroism at sea."

-Though the final song played by the band is unknown, "Nearer, My God, to Thee" has gained popular acceptance.
+Though the final song played by the band is disputed, "Nearer, My God, to Thee" has gained popular acceptance.
 Walter Lord's book A Night to Remember (1955) popularised wireless officer Harold Bride's account of hearing the song "Autumn".
-Ellwand Moody, a fellow musician on the Mauretania who knew Hartley, claimed that Hartley had told him he would play either "Nearer, My God, to Thee" or "Our God, Our Help in Ages Past" if he were ever on a sinking ship.
+Ellwand Moody, a fellow musician of Hartley on the Mauretania, claimed that Hartley had told him he would play either "Nearer, My God, to Thee" or "Our God, Our Help in Ages Past" if he were ever on a sinking ship.
 If "Nearer, My God, to Thee" was played, it is uncertain which version Hartley used.
 His father used the "Propior Deo" version, by Arthur Sullivan, at church, and his family were certain that he would have used that version.
 It is this tune's opening notes that appear on Hartley's memorial and that were played at his funeral.

 Hartley's body was recovered by the Mackay–Bennett almost two weeks after the sinking.
-Several press reports claimed that Wallace was found "fully dressed with his music case strapped to his body", though that is now considered a myth.
+Several press reports claimed that Wallace was found "fully dressed with his music case strapped to his body", though this is disputed.
 The violin that he played on the Titanic was, however, recovered.
 A gift from his fiancée, Maria Robinson, whom he was to wed in June, it was returned to her.

 He was transferred to the Arabic and returned to England.
 Hartley's father Albion met the ship at Liverpool and brought his son's body back to his home town of Colne, Lancashire.
 The funeral took place on 18 May 1912.
 One thousand people attended Hartley's funeral, while an estimated 30,000–40,000 lined the route of his funeral procession.

 Hartley is buried in the Keighley Road cemetery, Colne, where a 10 ft high headstone, containing a carved violin at its base, was erected in his honour.